fox2049/health-report/README.md

 `PWD` - your password to access school service

-`SEND_PWD` - Not required, but if you add mail service you can receive fill-out status notice in your school mail (xxxxx@sues.edu.cn). try to change it in `main.py`.
+`SEND_PWD`/`TG` - Not required, but if you add mail service you can receive fill-out status notice. try to change it in `main.py`.

 ## Contributor
 This tool exists thanks to all the people who contribute.